History of the Jews in Dęblin and Irena during World War II: German invasion

 During the German invasion of Poland which started World War II in Europe, the Luftwaffe bombed Dęblin between 2 and 7 September 1939, targeting the military airfield, Polish Army ammunition stores, and a nearby bridge over the Vistula.
 Most Polish soldiers left the town on 7 September; on 11 September the remaining Polish forces detonated the ammunition and withdrew.
 The German Army arrived on 12 or 20 September.
 Many residents, both Jews and other residents of the area, had fled to escape the aerial bombardment.
 In the following weeks, most returned at the urging of the Germans.
 The Jews found that their properties had been ransacked and plundered.
 They were conscripted into forced-labor units that cleared up the bomb damage and repaired some of the buildings, and the Jewish community was forced to pay a fine of 20,000 zlotys.
 During the German occupation, Dęblin and Irena became part of the Lublin District of the General Governorate occupation region.
 In late 1939, Jews were required to wear armbands with the Star of David, and some were conscripted for forced labor in Janiszów, Bełżec, and Pawłowice.

 At the end of the year, the German occupiers forced Jews to form a Judenrat ("Jewish Council"), as an interface between the Jewish community and Nazi demands.
 The Judenrat was formed later than others in the region and had its offices on Bankowa Street.
 The first Judenrat officials worked to reduce the impact of German demands and warned residents of searches.
 According to the Encyclopedia of Camps and Ghettos, the first chair of the Judenrat, Leizer Teichman, was dismissed in early 1941; survivors reported that he and his secretary were deported to Wąwolnica with their families after trying to bribe policemen.
-The Judenrat was run temporarily by Kalman Fris, who resigned after a few months and was replaced by Vevel Shulman in August and then a Konin native named Drayfish in September 1941.
+The Judenrat was temporarily run by Kalman Fris, who resigned after a few months and was replaced by Vevel Shulman in August, and then by a Konin native named Drayfish in September 1941.
 According to Israeli historian David Silberklang, "Szymon Drabfisz" was the first chair and Teichman the second.